Ameliasks/dms1_blog/posts/twenty-blog-post.md

 ![photo 1](photos/78.png)
 *Left: Wireframe, Right: Reference*

 Through this trial, I decided that I liked the first layout for the project descriptions best.
-But I liked the variety of type of the use of rounded rectangles of the second one, so I will try to implement that into the design.
+But I liked the variety of type and the use of rounded rectangles of the second one, so I will try to implement that into the design.

 ![photo 1](photos/79.png)
 *Font Combinations and Colours*